babak2/epidemiological_model/README.md

 The CI/CD workflow consists of two main jobs:

 1. **Build Job:** This job runs on every push to the master branch or pull request.
 It performs the following tasks:
-   - Checks out the repository.
+   - Check out the repository.
    - Sets up the Python environment.
    - Installs project dependencies.
    - Runs tests to ensure the correctness and reliability of the simulation and visualization functions.

 2. **Deploy Job:** This job runs on the completion of the Build job.
 It performs the following tasks:
-   - Checks out the repository.
+   - Check out the repository.
    - Sets up the Python environment.
    - Installs project dependencies.
    - Deploys the simulation with specific parameters, simulating the spread of infectious diseases with a defined configuration.